Things to do in Clarke Quay – Singapore

 In addition to its permanent collections, the Asian Civilisations Museum also regularly hosts temporary exhibitions and events, such as lectures, workshops, and performances.
 The museum is a popular attraction in Singapore, attracting visitors from around the world who are interested in learning about the rich history and culture of Asia.

 You can experience some of the best nightlife in Singapore at the Zouk.
 This superclub is one of the most famous places in Singapore, and the view from the top is absolutely stunning.
 But if you’re looking for a more relaxing activity, you can spend an evening strolling along the riverbank or enjoying a delicious meal by the river.
-There are many other things to do in Clarke Quay, but the city is the center of the action.
+There are many other things to do in Clarke Quay, but the city is the centre of the action.

 Best Restaurants in Clarke Quay

 Whether you’re looking for a Sichuan-style restaurant or a contemporary restaurant, Clarke Quay has a diverse range of dining options.
 From the classic to the contemporary, you’ll find something for everyone.
-SG Hawker is a 24-hour food atrium that offers a unique dining experience.
+SG Hawker is a 24-hour food court that offers a unique dining experience.
 Its modernised kopitiam concept makes for an easy evening out.

-Hotels in Clarke Quay
+Best Hotels in Clarke Quay Singapore

 • The Fullerton Bay Hotel Singapore is a luxurious 5-star hotel located in the heart of Clarke Quay.
 It features stylish rooms and suites with panoramic views of the city, as well as a rooftop infinity pool and a spa.